 Stiff calves tend to be a consequence of either remaining in one position for too long or of overstressing the tissues through exercise.
 Felt as stiffness, soreness, or tenderness in and around the muscles of the calves on the back of the lower leg as well as in the heel, this condition stems from too little or too much movement in the area.
-Though stiff calves are a normal consequence of activity and often a sign that the muscles located here have had plenty of exercise, they can cause discomfort.
+Although stiff calves are a normal consequence of activity and often a sign the muscles located there have had plenty of exercise, they can cause discomfort.
 Recommended treatments include stretching, massage, and the application of heat or a topical heat rub.

 The major muscles of the calf, sometimes referred to as a single muscle group known as the triceps surae, are the gastrocnemius and soleus muscles.
 These muscles point the foot downward at the ankle in a motion known as plantarflexion and therefore are highly active during movements like running, climbing, and jumping.
 They also help to reinforce upright posture by preventing the body from falling forward when standing.
 As they connect the back of the leg to the heel bone in the foot via a single large tendon on the back of the ankle called the Achilles tendon, the calf muscles do all these things by contracting, which causes the muscle to shorten and pull upward on the heel, hinging the foot downward.